Causes of Acne

 Diet

 And while the research is limited, it has been suggested that dairy may induce acne in some individuals.
-Because it is a mucous-producing food, it tends to be harder on the body to digest, and especially in the case of those with lactose intolerance, this may lead to cystic acne.
+Mucous-producing foods, like this one, can strain digestion, especially for lactose-intolerant individuals, potentially triggering cystic acne.

-If you believe that something in your diet is causing acne, try forgoing the food in question, and see if it has an effect on your acne.
+Suspect dietary link to acne?
+Skip the food in question to gauge impact on skin.
+Experiment wisely.
 Remember: while your acne may not immediately clear up, it’s still a good sign if it doesn’t worsen!

 While stress isn’t necessarily a direct cause of acne, it certainly isn’t helping it.

-Research has shown that when our bodies are under stress, they heal wounds at a slower rate, and this includes acne.
+Research indicates stress delays wound healing, including acne recovery.
+Prioritize relaxation for healthier skin.
 When pimples heal slowly, they remain on the skin longer, risking the chance of only getting worse.

 When in doubt, talk to your physician.
 The team at Emani is all about helping others to live a healthier and happier life.
 Leave a comment, we'd love to hear from you.